tinic/constixel/README.md

 ## Primary features and goals

 - Completely constexpr.
 All operations, including the sixel output stream can be generated during compilation.
 - No dynamic allocations.
-The backbuffer and interal data structures can live as global static variables.
+The backbuffer and internal data structures can live as global static variables.
 - Minimalistic interface and single header implementation so it can be used without fuzz in any modern C++ project.
 - 1, 2, 4 and 8bit palette based back buffers for minimal memory usage.
 Reasonable standard palettes are provided.
 - Simple fill_rect, fill_round_rect, line and fill_circle drawing functions.